Food, Land & Water Conference

 - Farmland Preservation Program by Alison Volk, DATCP

-- Minnesota’s Clean Water, Land & Legacy Amendment by John Jaschke, Executive Director, MN BWSR
+- Minnesota’s Clean Water, Land & Legacy Amendment by John Jaschke, Executive Director, MN Board of Water and Soil Resources (BWSR)

-The compendiuim of workgroup reports that were presented at the conference are available in the Food, Land and Water: Moving Forward report below:
+The compendium of workgroup reports that were presented at the conference are available in the Food, Land and Water: Moving Forward report below:

-Bound copies of Food, Land and Water: Moving Forward are available for $30 (includes postage) by contacting Kate Brunner at email@example.com
+Bound copies of this Food, Land and Water: Moving Forward (Rev. 1) are available for $30 (includes shipping) by contacting Elliot Meyer at email@example.com.